openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 * `type` REQUIRED.
 JSON string that determines the authorization details type.
 MUST be set to `openid_credential` for the purpose of this specification.
 * `format`: REQUIRED.
 JSON string representing the format in which the Credential is requested to be issued.
 * Further parameters characterizing the type of the credential to be issued: REQUIRED.
 These parameters are specific to the credential format profile, some of which are defined in (#format_profiles).
-* `identifiers`: OPTIONAL.
-JSON array of JSON strings that each identify a credential.
-It MUST be present in following situations:
-  * When the Wallet is requesting issuance of credential(s) whose description included `identifiers` parameter in the Credential Offer.
-  * When the Wallet is requesting issuance of specific credential(s) using identifier(s) it discovered from a `display` property as defined in (#credential-metadata-object).

 The following is a non-normative example of an `authorization_details` object: